Trump Says 'Big-League' Tax Reform Details Coming in Weeks

 During Thursday’s meeting with airline executives, Trump pledged to reduce red tape for the industry from taxes to regulations.
 He also criticized the current state of the air traffic control system, calling it “totally out of whack.”
 Trump cited his own pilot, who says that airlines and airports are often provided with outdated equipment.

+“We’re very well-aligned on some very key topics: income tax reform, regulatory reform and, especially, growing our industry.
+We need to invest in infrastructure.
+We’re especially keen on modernizing the air traffic control systems,” Southwest Airlines (LUV) CEO Gary Kelly said outside the White House.

-The meeting included the CEOs of United Airlines (UAL), Delta Airlines (DAL), JetBlue Airways (JBLU) and Southwest Airlines (LUV).
+The meeting included the CEOs of United Airlines (UAL), Delta Airlines (DAL) and JetBlue Airways (JBLU).
 Top executives from United Parcel Service (UPS), FedEx (FDX) and several airports were also present.

 More from FOX Business